Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Introduction

-\paragraph{Organization.} The rest of the paper is organized as follows: In Section \ref{sec:oracle} we assume the knowledge of certain parameters to simply the analysis of the estimator and derive sharp convergence rates.
-We further systematically relax these assumptions in Section \ref{sec:proof_main} by estimating each quantity separately in each subsection.
+\paragraph{Organization.} The rest of the paper is organized as follows: In Section \ref{sec:oracle}, we assume the knowledge of certain parameters to simplify the analysis of the estimator and derive sharp convergence rates.
+We then systematically relax these assumptions in Section \ref{sec:proof_main} by estimating each parameter separately in individual subsections.
 The last subsection of Section \ref{sec:proof_main} is devoted to the formal construction of the estimator and the proof of the main result. \paragraph{Notation.} Throughout this text $C,c>0$ denote an absolute constant that may change from line to line.
 For an integer $N$, we set $[N] = \{1, \ldots, N\}$.
 For any two functions (or random variables) $f, g$ defined in some common domain, the notation $f \lesssim g$ means that there is an absolute constant $c$ such that $f \le cg$ and $f\sim g$ means that $f\lesssim g$ and $g\lesssim f$.
 Let $\mathbb{S}_{+}^d$ denote the set of $d$ by $d$ positive-definite matrices.
 The symbols $\|\cdot\|,\|\cdot\|_{F}$ denote the operator norm and the Frobenius norm of a matrix, respectively.
-Let $ \mathcal{KL}(\rho, \mu) = \int\log\left(\frac{d\rho}{d\mu}\right)d\rho$ denote the Kullback-Leibler divergence between a pair of measures $\rho$ and $\mu$ and we write $\rho \ll \mu$ to indicate that the measure $\rho$ is absolutely continuous with respect to the measure $\mu$.
-For a vector $X\in \mathbb{R}^d$, the tensor product is defined as $X\otimes X:= XX^T \in \mathbb{R}^{d\times d}$.
+Let $ \mathcal{KL}(\rho, \mu) = \int\log\left(\frac{d\rho}{d\mu}\right)d\rho$ denote the Kullback-Leibler divergence between a pair of measures $\rho$ and $\mu$.
+We write $\rho \ll \mu$ to indicate that the measure $\rho$ is absolutely continuous with respect to the measure $\mu$.
+For a vector $X\in \mathbb{R}^d$, the tensor product $\otimes$ is defined as $X\otimes X:= XX^T \in \mathbb{R}^{d\times d}$.